mohandeepkapur/stock-dashboard/README.md

 # How to use:

-Free API key needed by Twelve Data.
-Pass it into model in sd_server's main method.
+1. Free API key needed by Twelve Data.
+Write into first line of back-sd/apikey.txt

-To set up SD-Server:
-in back-sd, run the command: `python3 -m src.server.sd_server`.
+2. To set up SD Server: In back-sd/ run the command: `python3 -m src.server.sd_server`.
 Use the URL provided to link SdApiClient to the server if different than default one in place.

-To set up React front-end:
-in front-sd, run the command: `npm start`
+3. To set up React front-end: in front-sd, run the command: `npm start`

 # Dependencies